fTrestour/trello-pr-linker/README.md

 Links a pull request to a Trello card in the active list.
 It prompts you to select a ticket assigned to you from the active list, then requests the PR URL to associate with the ticket.

+#### `--with-review` or `-r`

+When used with the `trello ctx` command, this option allows you to set a review list in addition to the active list.
+You will be prompted to select a review list after selecting the active list.
+The review list ID is also saved in `~/.trelloctx`.

+When used with the `trello pr` command, this option moves the Trello card to the review list after linking the PR URL to the card.